Public Zoned Schools

 - Early enrollment is available in special circumstances only.
 For information on eligibility, visit the Baltimore City Public Schools or Live Baltimore’s School Navigator, for information.

 Although all students in Baltimore City have a zoned elementary school, many students attend school “out-of-zone,” meaning at an elementary school zone other than their own.
 Out-of-zone attendance is regulated by the district and available only as space allows.
 To learn more about the process, explore the Baltimore City Public Schools elementary school transfer request page.

 The elementary school years are important in Baltimore City, as students are building their composite score for middle school admission.
 Ensure your student is set up for success in middle school by understanding their composite score.

 Middle & High School

 Nearly all middle schools serve students from sixth though eighth grades.
-Nearly all high schools serve students from 9th through 12th grades.
+Nearly all high schools serve students from ninth through 12th grades.

 Middle schools are not zoned by home address like elementary schools in Baltimore City.
 Additionally, some Baltimore City middle school programs have selective admissions, based on academic performance (composite score) or audition.
 Before applying to a middle school program, ensure your student is likely to be accepted by reviewing programs’ entrance criteria.
 The middle school years are important in Baltimore City, as students are building their composite scores for high school admission.
 Ensure your student is set up for success in high school by understanding their composite score.